 1958 - "Lolita," by Vladimir Nabokov, published.
 The novel was rejected by four publishers before Putnams picked it up.
 It became a best seller and allowed Nabokov to quit teaching and focus on writing.

 1958 – The TV Game Show Scandal investigation starts.
 Allegations that popular quiz shows like 21 were rigged turned out to be true.

 1962 - Peter, Paul & Mary release their famous folk song "If I Had a Hammer".

 1966- HAPPY BIRTHDAY SLURPEE!
 The Ice Slurpee was invented by two Dallas engineers for a failing Oklahoma ice cream store.

-1974- The Xerox Company decided not to seriously market the Alto, the first personal computer that had a graphic window interface, ethernet and mouse, long before anyone else.
+1974- The Xerox Company decided not to seriously market the Alto, the first personal computer that had a GUI, ethernet and mouse, long before anyone else.
 Xerox decided to stick with copying machines and let go of many of their Palo Alto development team Xerox PARC.
-Most of their breakthroughs wound up in other computers like the Macintosh and the IBM PC.
+Most of their breakthroughs wound up in other computers like the Lisa, Macintosh and the IBM PC.

 1977- The rock band the Police make their debut in a Birmingham nightclub.
 The lead singer Gordon Sumner started to get the nickname Sting, from the black & yellow striped shirt he habitually wore.

-1990- 510 people pay tribute to Betty Boop creator Grim Natwick on his 100th Birthday.
-It was the last gathering of the Golden Age artists of Hollywood Animation.
+1990- 510 animators pay tribute to Betty Boop creator Grim Natwick on his 100th Birthday.
+It was the last big gathering of the Golden Age artists of Hollywood Animation.
 Chuck Jones, Walter Lantz, Disney’s Nine Old Men, Friz Freleng.